-All employees of certain Vishay subsidiaries in Europe receive a special award upon achieving certain defined years-of-service milestones.
-During 2018, Dr. Paul achieved his 40 years-of-service milestone, which is included in 2018 "All Other Compensation" on the accompanying summary compensation table on page 46.
+All employees of certain Vishay subsidiaries in Europe receive a special award upon achieving certain defined years-ofservice milestones.
+None of the Executive Officers received a jubilee service award in 2021.

 Tax deductibility of executive compensation

 On December 22, 2017, the Tax Cuts and Jobs Act ("TCJA") was enacted in the United States.